Barkhausen-Institut/noc-koika/documentation/paper_summaries.md

 * In NOCs, it is difficult to ensure that message sent from one core will rach its destination.
 Situations such as deadlock, livelocks, misrouting, and starvation may arise.
 *  In the reference the communication model is defined using three layers

-    * Application Layer - Layer between applications.
+    * **Application Layer** - Layer between applications.
         * Dictates which types of messages are injected into the network and also where, when and which messages are consumed.

+    * **Network Layer** - Processing nodes, channels, routers
-    * Network Layer - Each core is connected to a *processing* node which injects the messages into the network (TCU?)
+        * Each core is connected to a *processing node* which injects the messages into the network (TCU?)
         * All messages from the processing node are sent through a *switch*.
 (Switch is inside the processing node)
         * Switches are connected via *channels*.
 Channels are the only components in the network that can buffer messages.
         * Switch applies arbitration to determine which ingoing channel is served.
         * The set of possible channels to which a message can be routed in one step is called the next hops of the message.
         * Routing can be deterministic (fixed no. of hops) or adaptive (variable no. of hops).
-    * Processing nodes decide
+        * Processing nodes decides the next hop at the end of the channel.

+    * **Network Layer** - Contains transfer protocol between two nodes.

 ## Formal Verification